Small interfering RNA: Alnylam Pharmaceuticals

 In 2018, Alnylam Pharmaceuticals became the first company to have a siRNA therapy approved by the FDA.
 Onpattro (patisiran) was approved for the treatment of polyneuropathy of hereditary transthyretin-mediated (hATTR) amyloidosis in adults. hATTR is a rare, progressively debilitating condition.
 During hATTR amyloidosis, misfolded transthyretin (TTR) protein is deposited in the extracellular space.
 Under typical folding conditions, TTR tetramers are made up of four monomers.
-Hereditary ATTR amyloidosis is caused by a fault or mutation in the transthyretin (TTR) gene which is inherited.
-Changing just one amino-acid changes the tetrameric transthyretin proteins, resulting in unstable tetrameric transthyretin protein that aggregates in monomers and forms insoluble extracellular amyloid deposits.
-Amyloid buildup in various organ systems causes cardiomyopathy, polyneuropathy, gastrointestinal dysfunction.
+Hereditary ATTR amyloidosis is caused by a fault or mutation in the transthyretin (TTR) gene, which is inherited.
+Changing just one amino acid changes the tetrameric transthyretin proteins, resulting in unstable tetrameric transthyretin protein that aggregates in monomers and forms insoluble extracellular amyloid deposits.
+Amyloid buildup in various organ systems causes cardiomyopathy, polyneuropathy, and gastrointestinal dysfunction.
 It affects 50,000 people worldwide.
 To deliver the drug directly to the liver, siRNA is encased in a lipid nanoparticle.
 The siRNA molecule halts the production of amyloid proteins by interfering with the RNA production of abnormal TTR proteins.
 This prevents the accumulation of these proteins in different organs of the body and helps the patients manage this disease.

-Traditionally, liver transplantation has been the standard treatment for hereditary transthyretin amyloidosis, however its effectiveness may be limited by the persistent deposition of wild-type transthyretin amyloid after transplantation.
-There are also small molecule medications that provide temporary relief.
+Traditionally, liver transplantation has been the standard treatment for hereditary transthyretin amyloidosis; however, its effectiveness may be limited by the persistent deposition of wild-type transthyretin amyloid after transplantation.
+There are also small-molecule medications that provide temporary relief.
 Before Onpattro was released, the treatment options for hATTR were limited.
-After the approval of Onpattro, FDA awarded Alnylam with the Breakthrough Therapy Designation, which is given to drugs that are intended to treat a serious condition and are a substantial improvement over any available therapy.
-It was also awarded Orphan Drug Designations given to those treatments that are intended to safely treat conditions affecting less than 200,000 people.
+After the approval of Onpattro, the FDA awarded Alnylam with the Breakthrough Therapy Designation, which is given to drugs that are intended to treat a serious condition and are a substantial improvement over any available therapy.
+It was also awarded Orphan Drug Designations given to those treatments that are intended to safely treat conditions affecting fewer than 200,000 people.